 Between 2008 and 2011, the Lego Taj Mahal was the biggest Lego set of all time.
 Packing 5,923 pieces, it’s still a mammoth build even now.
 Symmetry, majesty, and an absolutely cracking dome at its centre, the Lego design team sure know how to pick them.
-The Taj Mahal works brilliantly as a Lego set.
+The Taj Mahal works brilliantly as a Lego set, and vice versa.

 Ninjago City Gardens

-Released in early 2021 in celebration of Ninjago’s tenth anniversary, the City Gardens is a three-story slice of Ninjago City that contains many of the characters and locations fans will be familiar with from the Ninjago cartoon.
+Released in early 2021 in celebration of the show’s tenth anniversary, Ninjago City Gardens is a three-storey slice of Ninjago City that contains many of the characters and locations fans will be familiar with from the Ninjago cartoon.
 And that’s the main draw.
 Ronin’s pawn shop, Chen’s noodle house, and even a history museum are collected inside.

-Everybody’s favourite boy wizard gets another entry on the list, this time at a normal Lego scale.
-Its 5,544 pieces combine into six modular wizarding shops: Ollivander’s Wand Shop, Wasley’s Wizard Wheezes, Florean Fortescue’s Ice Cream Parlour, Scribbulus Writing Implements, Flourish & Blotts, and Quality Quidditch Supplies.
+JK Rowling’s boy wizard gets another entry on the list, this time at a normal Lego scale.
+Harry Potter Diagon Alley‘s 5,544 pieces combine into six modular wizarding shops: Ollivander’s Wand Shop; Weasley’s Wizard Wheezes; Florean Fortescue’s Ice Cream Parlour; Scribbulus Writing Implements; Flourish & Blotts; and Quality Quidditch Supplies.
 Better yet, they’re all fabulously detailed.

 Windows are decorated with displays, every nook is full of colour, and minor details pepper the buildings’ interiors.
 There are plenty of optional ways to construct the set, including creating an actual alley, or fitting the shops alongside other modular Lego sets to add a slice of the fictional to your dioramas.